orlcar/drug-consumption-data-visualization/README.md

 **Data Processing**

-We changed the data multiple types, too much time spent just doing that.
+We changed the data multiple times during our investigation.
+Too much time was spent just doing that.

-Finding validation data that would match the test/train data.
-Hours were spent researching it to little success, we had to randomize the personality traits to make it work.
+Another challenge was finding validation data that would match the test/train data.
+Hours were spent researching it to little success.
+We had to randomize the personality traits to make it work.

 **Modeling & Evaluating**

-Due to all the changes to the data obtaining the models final scores took time.
+Due to all of the changes to the data, obtaining the final scores for the models took a lot of time.